-President Tabaré Vázquez's government encourages investment, including in the nascent oil and mining sectors, as well as a new pulp mill, offering tax exemptions and other favourable terms to investors.
-There is a risk of operational disruption, particularly from state oil firm ANCAP workers' union FANCAP, strikes by public-sector workers and protests in the agriculture sector.
-The risk of a major terrorist attack is low.
-However, there is a risk of minor and sporadic improvised explosive device attacks targeting banks and embassies in central Montevideo.
+Uruguay is politically stable and President Tabaré Vázquez encourages investment, including in the nascent oil and mining sectors, as well as a new pulp mill, offering tax exemptions and other favourable terms to investors.
+There is a risk of limited operational disruption, particularly from the state oil firm ANCAP workers’ union FANCAP, strikes by public-sector workers, and protests in the agriculture sector, while rigid labour laws can obstruct business.
+Legislative delays in Congress are likely because of the high diversity of parties comprising the ruling Broad Front (Frente Amplio: FA).

 The risk of attacks targeting commercial or government property is low.
 Domestic acts of terrorism have been only minor and sporadic since the threat from the Tupamaro guerrilla organisation was eliminated in the mid-1970s.
 There is a low risk of isolated attacks on banks and embassies with low-powered explosives.
 During 2014 and 2015, there were several incidents of suspicious devices being found in the vicinity of the Israeli embassy in Montevideo, but these were not assessed as a major risk.

 The risk of interstate war is very low.
 There are no outstanding disputes with neighbouring countries.
-Bilateral tensions with Argentina flare up periodically, as Uruguay claimed that the previous Argentine government's protectionist policies harmed the domestic economy, but have improved under the administration of Argentine president Mauricio Macri.
+Bilateral tensions with Argentina have improved under the administration of Argentine President Mauricio Macri.
 A ban in 2013 on the transhipment of Argentine cargo in Uruguayan ports was suspended by the Argentine government in January 2016.
 A dispute over a pulp mill on the Uruguayan side of the shared Uruguay River remains a point of contention with nearby Argentine populations, but is not associated with any credible risk of war.

 There is opposition from environmental groups to opening up the country to large-scale mining projects.
-Public opposition to mining in Uruguay had focused on the now cancelled Aratirí iron ore project, but could potentially resurface against a new proposed pulp mill over environmental concerns.
+Public opposition to mining in Uruguay had focused on the now cancelled Aratirí iron ore project, but is likely to resurface against a new proposed pulp mill over environmental concerns.
 Strikes, mainly led by public-sector workers, are increasingly frequent, but are generally peaceful.